A Guide to Registration

 Pursuant to the Lobbying Act, Designated Public Office Holders (DPOH) are defined as Members of Parliament, Senators, Ministers, Ministers of State, ministerial staff, senior public officials such as Deputy Ministers, and Associate and Assistant Deputy Ministers (including those of comparable rank), as well as certain other senior positions designated by regulation.
 (See list of prescribed positions at Section 1.3.)

-In order to determine if a particular position is of comparable rank to an Associate Deputy Minister or an Assistant Deputy Minister please consult the Commissioner's Interpretation Bulletin on "Comparable Rank" for Designated Public Offices.
+In order to determine if a particular position is of comparable rank to an Associate Deputy Minister or an Assistant Deputy Minister please consult the Commissioner's Identifying designated public office holders.

 Exemption Number